pstda2026/pstda2026.github.io/cfp.md

     <ul style="list-style-type: lower-alpha; padding-left: 50px;">

-    <li><div style="text-align: justify"> Author identities and affiliations are not disclosed to reviewers during the review process.</div></li>
+    <li><div style="text-align: justify">a.
+Author identities and affiliations are not disclosed to reviewers during the review process.</div></li>

-    <li><div style="text-align: justify"> Authors should prepare and submit suitably blinded manuscripts that do not reveal author and affiliation information.
+    <li><div style="text-align: justify">b.
+Authors should prepare and submit suitably blinded manuscripts that do not reveal author and affiliation information.
 Specific requirements are detailed below.</div></li>

-    <li><div style="text-align: justify"> Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.</div></li>
+    <li><div style="text-align: justify">c.
+Authors and reviewers alike make an honest effort to avoid accidentally de-blinding any submission.</div></li>
     </ul>

 5. <div style="text-align: justify">The list of authors at the time of submission is final and cannot be changed.</div>